anubhavjaiswal03/Vanilla-Frontend-Project-Boilerplate/README.md

-# Vanilla Frontend Development Boilerplate
+# Vanilla Frontend Project Boilerplate

 This is a Frontend Development Boiler for Creatinf Vanilla(html, CSS, Javascript) Projects.
 We also try to make use of SASS whereever we can.